 This section describes about the network model and the communication between the nodes.
 The SDVN network is presented in Fig. 2 as follows.
 The network mainly consists of three layers such as Application layer, Control layer, and Data layer.
 The application layer provides misbehavior detection of Sybil attacker.
 The Control layer consists of a SDN controller (SDNC) which controls the whole system by designing the rules for each device connected to the network.
 The base layer is the Data layer where the data are exchanged between the nodes in the VNs.
 The application layer is connected to the control layer using the APIs and the control layer is connected to the data layer using the interface.
 The vehicles communicate using V2V communication.
-The vehicle communicates with the RSU using V2I and I2V communication.
-The RSU communicates with the base station (BS) using I2BS and BS2I communication.
+The vehicle communicates with the BSU using I2BS and BS2I communication.
 The BS communicates with the SDN using SDNC2BS and BS2SDNC communication.